Marco-ProspectivePhD/home/_pages/about.md

 I am a final-year master student in the Faculty of Information, University of Toronto.
 I aspire to pursue a PhD in Human Computer Interactoin and am currently researching on the socio-technical infrastructure of diasporic social movements.

-I have a broader research interest on technologies that protect our backsliding democracy - From social media, AI, to cryptography and tactics in using them.
+I have a broader research interest on technologies that rescue our backsliding democracy - From social media, AI, to cryptography, as well as tactics and collective actions in leveraging them.
+Technologies are supportive instruments, it is the people's heart, mind, and will that drives democracy after all.

 I am very fortunate to be advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and by Profssor [Priyank Chandra](https://www.priyankc.com/) on my diasporic Hong Kong project as part of the [Socio-Technical Resistence and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
 The two kind souls who showed me the world by teaching me how to read and write :D